 When I reviewed Bright, I mentioned that one of my problems with the film is its worldbuilding.
-In the end, the film’s promising premise is let down by the lack of attention to the implications of the world that has been created, and it ultimately fails to give the message and tells the story that it wants to.
+In the end, the film’s promising premise is let down by the lack of attention to the implications of the world that has been created, and it ultimately fails to give the message and tell the story that it wants to.

 But we’re in luck!
 This movie might not have the best worldbuilding of all time, but the worldbuilding that it does have has a lot to teach us.
 So let’s get some learnin’ done, shall we?

 A quick summary of the Bright universe: It’s our world, except there are fantasy creatures like orcs and elves and fairies and shit.
 There’s also magic, primarily wielded by elves, and a federal agency called Magic Task Force that’s out to investigate it.
-A couple thousand years ago was a war fought by nine races in which an orc hero, a farmer, named Jirak finally rose up to take down the evil Dark Lord.
+A couple thousand years ago was a war fought by nine races in which an orc hero, a farmer named Jirak, finally rose up to take down the evil Dark Lord.
 However, the orcs initially sided with the Dark Lord, and for this reason, are shunned to this day.

 It’s worth noting, too, that humans are a common species while elves tend to “rule the world” (according to the wiki).
 Other than the plot-significant humans, orcs, and elves, the species exist via brief mention or speculation.

 See, here’s where we run into problems.
-This setup via the writers is the context of Bright’s world, characters, and story.
+This setup by the writers is the context of Bright’s world, characters, and story.
 And it matters because this context shouldn’t be anything like our real world.
 The writing, in wanting to have it both ways, has been lazy and succeeded in having it neither.

 Bright isn’t a world with an alternate history organically woven in.
 It’s our world.
-And they slapped a bunch of fantasy races on top of it!
+And they slapped a bunch of fantasy races on top of it.
 This means, essentially, that none of it makes any sense, because they’ve created a world in which things happened, but … why did they happen?

 I’ll try to give an example of what I mean.